macs3-project/MACS/docs/INSTALL.md

 By default, the script will install python library and executable codes according to the environment.
 When you run the command under virtualenv or conda environment, the script will install to the virtual environment instead.
-When you run it without virtual environment, you may need to be root or administrator of the machine so as to complete the installation.
+When you run the command without virtual environment, you may need to be root or administrator of the machine so as to complete the installation.
 Please contact the system administrator if you want their help.